 Things to do in Seattle

-See Seattle from above, in the Space Needle
+Visit the Space Needle

 This one may be a bit obvious, but you can’t go to Seattle and not see a 360º view of the city from 520ft high.
 What’s nice is that you have the option to see the city from above during the day or at night.
 We decided to go at night (around dinner time), because we figured it’d be a different experience and not as hot or crowded!
 Now since it’s still a tourist attraction, there were still a lot of people… however, it wasn’t too crowded to where we couldn’t move around comfortably or get up to the railing and appreciate the view!